 At El Camino College, the safety and well-being of our students, faculty and staff are always our main concern.
 However, a truly safe campus can only be achieved through the cooperation of all students, faculty, and staff.
-El Camino College prohibits the commission of any crime, particularly sexual assault, domestic violence, dating violence and stalking.
+El Camino College prohibits the commission of any crime.
 Any instances of criminal activity occurring on the El Camino College campus should be reported to the Campus Police Department.
 This information is a part of our effort to ensure that this collaborative endeavor is effective and is provided to you as part of our commitment to the safety and security on campus.
 We hope that you will read it carefully and use the information to help foster a safe environment for yourself and others on campus.